Former Islip Town supervisor Peter McGowan dies at 83

 His death on Tuesday morning was confirmed by Barbara O'Connor, his companion of 41 years.

-"He was a force to be reckoned with that's for sure," said O'Connor, 72, a retired human resources professional.
+"He was a force to be reckoned with that's for sure," said O'Connor, 72, a former human resources professional.
 "He was a dynamic person who was successful in his own right."

-McGowan, the Depression-era son of Irish immigrants born in the South Bronx, started working full time at the age of 16, and rose to become one of the most powerful Republican figures in Suffolk County.
+McGowan, a Depression-era son of Irish immigrants who was born in the South Bronx, started working full time at the age of 16, and rose to become one of the most powerful Republican figures in Suffolk County.

 He considered himself a businessman first and a politician second, friends recalled.
-He owned popular watering holes where he hosted charity events and large gatherings, connecting people and "celebrating life," O'Connor said.
+He owned popular watering holes — P.J.'s in Farmingdale and The Pumphouse in Islip — where he hosted charity events and large gatherings, connecting people and "celebrating life," O'Connor said.

-He was a crisp-dressing, opinionated person who valued loyalty above all else, friends said.
+He was a crisp-dressing, opinionated man who valued loyalty above all else, friends said.

-"As a lawmaker and a person you could always rely on his word," said Vincent Messina, a former Islip Town attorney and McGowan's close friend.
+"As a lawmaker and a person you could always rely on his word," said Vincent Messina, a former Islip Town attorney and McGowan's longtime friend.

 "He was always a straight-shooter and he was dedicated to the taxpayers of Islip who he served with great pride.
 He was respectful of the fact that public office was a privilege."